deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/intro.md

 ### Types

-- Saturated fat - Single bond between their molecules
+#### Saturated fat - Single bond between their molecules

 - Solid at room temperature
 - Butter, Cheese

-- Un-saturated fat - One or more double or triple bond between the molecules
+#### Un-saturated fat - One or more double or triple bond between the molecules

 - Liquid at room temperature
 - Olive oil, Sunflower oil

-- Trans fat
+#### Trans fat

 - Natural trans fat (Meat)
 - Artificial trans fat (Industrial, Partially hyderogenerated fats)

 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2769584>

+#### Visceral body fat

+Visceral body fat, also known as 'hidden' fat, is **fat stored deep inside the belly, wrapped around the organs, including the liver and intestines**.
+It makes up about one tenth of all the fat stored in the body.

+#### Subcutaneous fat

+Most fat is stored underneath the skin and is known as subcutaneous fat.

 ## Micronutrient